 However, the Company is periodically conducting new studies to increase its knowledge concerning the environmental situation in certain geographic areas where the Company operates in order to establish their status, causes and solutions and, based on the aging of the environmental issue, to analyze the possible responsibility of Argentine Government, in accordance with the contingencies assumed by the Argentine Government for liabilities existing prior December 31, 1990.
+Until these studies are completed and evaluated, the Company cannot estimate what additional costs, if any, will be required.
+However, it is possible that other works, including provisional remedial measures, may be required.

-In addition to the hydrocarbon wells abandonment legal obligations for 2,522 as of June 30, 2007, the Company has reserved 249 corresponding to environmental remediations, which evaluations and/or remediation works are probable, significant and can also be reasonably estimated, based on the Company's existing remediation program.
+In addition to the hydrocarbon wells abandonment legal obligations for 2,595 as of September 30, 2007, the Company has reserved 257 corresponding to environmental remediations, which evaluations and/or remediation works are probable, significant and can also be reasonably estimated, based on the Company's existing remediation program.
 Future legislative and technological changes may cause a re-evaluation of the estimates.
 The Company cannot predict what environmental legislation or regulation will be enacted in the future or how future laws or regulations will be administered.
 In the long-term, this potential changes and ongoing studies, could materially affect future results of operations.

-Additionally, certain environmental contingencies related to Chemicals' operations in the United States of America were assumed by Tierra and Maxus, indirect subsidiaries through YPF Holdings Inc. YPF committed to contribute capital up to a maximum amount that will enable to satisfy certain assumed environmental obligations and to meet its operating expenses (Note 3 to the consolidated financial statements).
+Additionally, certain environmental contingencies related to Chemicals' operations in the United States of America were assumed by Tierra and Maxus ("the Parties"), indirect subsidiaries through YPF Holdings Inc. YPF committed to contribute capital ("Contribution Agreement") up to a maximum amount that will enable to satisfy certain assumed environmental obligations and to meet its operating expenses (Note 3 to the consolidated financial statements).
+On October 8, 2007, YPF and the Parties have signed an agreement which, after making the corresponding contributions and under the fulfillment of certain conditions, establishes, among other things, the end of YPF's obligations under the Contribution Agreement.